airbytehq/airbyte/docs/integrations/sources/google-analytics-v4.md

 # Reports

 The reports are custom by setting the dimensions and metrics required.
-To support Incremental sync, the `uuid` field is added by default to any report.
+To support Incremental sync, the `date` dimension is added by default to all reports.
 There are 8 default reports.
 To add more reports, you need to specify the `custom reports` field.

 ## Changelog